bogem/git-radar/README.md

-#Lightweight git-radar
+#Mini git-radar
-It's lightweight one-file version of git-radar 0.3.2
+It's lightweight and stable one-file version of git-radar 0.3.2

 **Only for bash/fish (not for `zsh`) and for mac**